douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * krei - to create
 * kreo - creation
 * kreski - to grow
+* kreskigi - to grow, to cultivate
 * kresko - growth
+* krevi - to burst, to crack
+* kriante - shouting, crying (present participle)
+* krii - to cry out, to shout
 * kriminalistika - criminological
 * krimo - crime
 * kriterio - criterion